terashiman/checkmk-for-arm64/README.md

-This is script to building [Checkmk](https://github.com/tribe29/checkmk) for arm64/aarch4 machine.
+Script for building [Checkmk](https://github.com/tribe29/checkmk) that works with the most cost-effective EC2 instance type in AWS.

 Tested on Ubuntu 20.04 LTS, AWS EC2 t4g.medium.